kernelkit/infix/doc/scripting.md

 ```

 If you wish, you can check interface status.
 But beware that you may
-loose connectivity when leaving *configuration context* if configuring
+lose connectivity when leaving *configuration context* if configuring
 via SSH.
 Then it is better to first assign an IPv6 address to br0
 (`set interface br0 ipv6 enabled`) before leaving.
 Or skip 'leave' and
 stay in configuration context until done with all sections, including